Milham Ford School: Milham Ford Cottages

-By 1898, the school had moved to a cottage, or group of cottages, in Cowley Place, south from The Plain close to Magdalen Bridge and Magdalen College School.
+By 1898, the school had moved to a cottage, or group of cottages, in Cowley Place, south of The Plain close to Magdalen Bridge and Magdalen College School.

 It was from there that the new girls' school was launched, being named after the Milham Ford that crossed the River Cherwell nearby.
 It was advertised as "a new day and boarding school for girls" which also took boys up to the age of ten and made "special arrangements" for children under seven.

 Fees at the new school were 2 guineas (£2 2s) a term.
 The initial curriculum, which was described as "thoroughly modern", consisted of English, divinity, mathematics, French, Latin, class singing, drill and needlework; extra fees were charged for French and German conversation, drawing, painting, music and singing.

-Mllham Ford School opened to the pupils on 1 May 1899 with Miss Jane Moody as Mistress (Head) and her sister Emma and cousin Talbot Moody as Assistant Mistresses.
+Mllham Ford School opened to the pupils on 1 May 1899, with Miss Jane Moody as Mistress (Head) and her sister Emma and cousin Talbot Moody as Assistant Mistresses.
 The first boarders joined in the Autumn Term.

-The cottages in Cowley Place appear to have been a combination of school, boarding house and family home; in the 1901 Census the household consists of the Moody parents, Jane and Emma Moody (schoolmistresses working at home), another 19-year-old schoolmistress, eight boarding pupils and a domestic servant.
+The cottages in Cowley Place appear to have been a combination of school, boarding house and family home; in the 1901 Census, the household consists of the Moody parents, Jane and Emma Moody (schoolmistresses working at home), another 19-year-old schoolmistress, eight boarding pupils, and a domestic servant.